hckops/kube-template/README.md

     + status: UP
     - status: DOWN
     ```
-    or simply by running
+    or simply start the cluster by running
     ```bash
-    make cluster-up name=test-do-lon1
+    make cluster-up
     ```
 7. Wait... :rocket:
 8. Connect to ArgoCD